 Located in nearby Blue Ridge, about 17 miles from Ellijay, this picturesque orchard is the largest in the state.
 Family owned for over 60 years, the growers take great pride in their green growing practices and the 50 varieties of apples they produce each year.
 Mercier also grows blueberries and strawberries during the summer months, and the market and deli are open year-round.
 Do-it-yourself apple picking is on the weekends through late October, depending on availability.
 The apple adventure starts with a tractor ride to the orchards and a brief talk about Mercier’s history.
 Helpful orchard staff will point you to the self-pick varieties, where you can fill your bag with any combination.
 On your way out, be sure to pick up some hot apple pies, famous in these parts.

 Depending on the variety, apples are harvested as late as November.
 Popular varieties include Gala, Golden Delicious, Pink Lady, Rome Beauty, Arkansas Black and Winesap.
 Call ahead before you go to make sure your favorite is in season.

 If you’re not a fan of crowds, make your trip before pumpkin and festival season starts.
-Traffic jams on Highway 52 near Ellijay are common during October’s peak leaf-watching weekends and during Ellijay’s Georgia Apple Festival (georgiaapplefestival.org), which takes place the second and third weekends of October.
-If you do plan a visit on an October weekend, arrive early for smaller crowds.
+Traffic on Highway 52 near Ellijay are common during October’s peak leaf-watching weekends and during Ellijay’s Georgia Apple Festival (georgiaapplefestival.org), which takes place the second and third weekends of October.
+If you plan a visit on an October weekend, arrive early for smaller crowds.
 The orchards tend to be the busiest in the afternoons.